2,305 Words On “Sweet Child O’ Mine”Music Features Guns N' Roses

+This article is about the song “Sweet Child O’ Mine” by Guns N’ Roses.
+It’s also about nihilism, fury, lost innocence and living at the spear tip of a history that’s fraying and dissipating into irresolvability with each passing moment.
 “The darkness drops again; but now I know / That twenty centuries of stony sleep / Were vexed to nightmare by a rocking cradle” (W.B.
 Yeats).
 “My best unbeaten brother / That isn’t all I see / Oh no, I see a darkness” (W. Oldham).

 I will write this entire article with “Sweet Child O’ Mine” looping loudly in my headphones.
 If you can get your hands on a copy of “Sweet Child O’ Mine” and some headphones, I invite you to join me.

 I always thought G N’ R were properly ridiculous, and derided them publicly on more than a few occasions.
 But I’m not laughing now.
 Back in the day, I searched in vain through obscure late-’80s college-radio playlists for my generation’s rallying anthem a la Alice Cooper’s “18” or Blue Cheer’s cover of Eddie Cochran’s “Summertime Blues.”
 Unbeknownst to me, it was playing on MTV in heavy rotation before my glazed-over, unbelieving eyes.
 Why couldn’t I see it?
 Was it the hair?
 Or those lame heavy-metal scarves?
 And why all the freakin’ apostrophes (N’ Roses, O’ Mine)?
 No matter.
 All is forgiven now.
 Time has washed away the ephemeral bubblegum stupidity of lite-metal L.A. culture to reveal the shining testament of late-modern existentialism that glistens before me.